DoDAO-io/dodao-uniswap-lp-academy/generated/guides/main/markdown/position-return-tools-uniswap.md

 ---
+## Evaluation

+##### What are the primary determinants of profit and loss (PnL) for a liquidity provider (LP) in Uniswap v3?

+- [ ]  Fees earned and gas costs
+- [x]  Fees earned and changes in asset values
+- [ ]  Changes in asset values and gas costs
+- [ ]  Gas costs and impermanent loss

+##### What is impermanent loss in the context of Uniswap v3?

+- [x]  Decrease in value due to price changes of deposited assets
+- [ ]  Increase in value due to price changes of deposited assets
+- [ ]  Loss incurred due to Ethereum network transaction fees
+- [ ]  Loss incurred due to trades outside of set price range

+##### Why might liquidity providers adjust their positions more frequently in Uniswap v3?

+- [ ]  To decrease impermanent loss
+- [ ]  To earn more fees
+- [x]  To take advantage of the capital efficiency feature
+- [ ]  To anticipate market movements

+---
 ## Revert Finance

 Revert develops analytics and management tools for liquidity providers in AMM protocols and has a great support for Uniswap V3.